 So there seems to be this myth floating around that there’s an age restriction for rapping.
 I’ve heard it on both ends from people inquiring if they’re too old to be rapping as well as kids thinking that perhaps they’re too young.
 Interestingly enough I’ve discovered through conversing with these age-conscious creatives that their concerns have been triggered for several underlining reasons.
 And it’s likely you have had some of these insecurities as well so let’s take a look at them and see if we can’t put these myths to rest.

 I’m Not Marketable

 Some of the younger aspiring rappers feel like they’re not marketable.
-This is likely due because most of the music they hear on the radio features older rappers who’s lyrical content boasts explicit lyrics and mature subject matter.
+This is likely due because most of the music they hear on the radio features older rappers whose lyrical content boasts explicit lyrics and mature subject matter.
 This leaves them with familiar sentiments of not being tall enough to ride the roller coaster and being too young to drive the car.
 They feel as if they have not yet been given the right of passage and are consequently left harboring a countenance of alienation.

-I have Nothing To Say
+I Have Nothing To Say

 Often times younger rappers feel they have nothing to say because they’re comparing themselves to rappers who are much older.
 Since they can’t brag about their cars or how much money they’ve acquired they feel disqualified.
-While it’s true they don’t have all the same life experiences as their older counterparts they still have much in common than meets the eye because who hasn’t been young right?
+While it’s true they don’t have all the same life experiences as their older counterparts they still have much more in common than meets the eye because who hasn’t been young right?

 What grownup can’t relate to having their first crush?
 Or how they used to hate cleaning their rooms and being grounded?
-What about when you tried to talk yourself out of a whoopin or when you found out Santa Clause wasn’t real?
+What about when you tried to talk yourself out of a whoopin’ or when you found out Santa Clause wasn’t real?
 (Spoiler Alert).

 I Don’t Have Any Money

-Ask people if they’ll pay you to..
+Ask people if they’ll pay you to…

 - Wash their car